 NOTE: Every qualified, accepted donation will be supported by a PPS image and the IT Service Desk.

-Note also that donated equipment is likely not covered by warranty from the manufacturer, so any hardware repairs will need to be funded by the school or department requesting the repair through the IT Service Desk.
+Donated equipment is likely not covered by warranty from the manufacturer, so any hardware repairs will need to be funded by the school or department requesting the repair through the IT Service Desk.

 Once a donation is received, IT Purchasing will issue a donation letter to the donor (per information listed on the donation form).
 The quantity and condition of the equipment will be noted in the letter.